About Qualifying Change in Status Events

 - Employment termination or commencement for the employee, a spouse, or a dependent

 - Gain or Loss of other health coverage (including HealthCare Exchange coverage)

-- Establishment/Dissolution of qualified domestic partnership
+- Establishment or dissolution of qualified domestic partnership

 - Dependent child turns 26 (coverage ends at the end of the month of your child’s 26th birthday)

-- Divorce of a spouse
+- Divorce from a spouse